HenryRoutson/Computer-science/Computer science.md

 - it creates a continuous comparable functions, rather than error prone data points
 - it can compare run times with inputs numbers that might not be feasible to test

-Depending on specific inputs to the algorithm this complexity can be best or worst case, AVERAGE CASE
+Depending on specific inputs to the algorithm this complexity can change.

 .
 ## Asymptotic analysis